SwaggyMike/jenkins-learning/README.md

 # Jenkins Learning

 This repository is a personal learning project aimed at understanding how to automate the deployment of a Jenkins container and set up parameterized jobs without using job DSL seeder jobs or SCM.
-The focus is on manually copying pipeline scripts into the Jenkins container and executing them by name, which is particularly useful for offline environments.
+The focus is on manually copying pipeline scripts into the Jenkins container and executing them by name, which is particularly useful for offline and/or air-gapped environments.

 ## Purpose